spring-projects/spring-webflow/build-spring-webflow/readme.txt

 - javac 1.5 or > must be in your system path
 - ant 1.7 or > must be in your system path

+Building Behind a Firewall:
+- If you are building behind a proxy and are having connection problems, update the ../spring-build/lib/ivy/jets3t.properties file.
+  For more information about the configuration properties see http://jets3t.s3.amazonaws.com/toolkit/configuration.html#jets3t

 DEVELOPERS
 - To build a new Spring Web Flow distribution for release: